The Real Reasons Your Partner Doesn’t Want to Have Sex

 IMG Stock Studio/Shutterstock

 Women aren’t the only ones who experience a dip in sex drive with age.
 The sexual response cycle in men is also highly influenced by hormonal changes that come naturally with aging.
 “Starting in their early twenties, men producer less testosterone as they age, which can result in longer time required to achieve full erection, less intense orgasms, and longer time required to recharge after each sexual encounter,” explains Sandra LaMorgese PhD, relationship expert and author of 5 Steps for Better Communication, Sex and Happiness.
 “These changes can be frustrating and embarrassing to deal with, and often lead to a dramatic decrease in sexual engagement, however, the effects of decreasing testosterone don’t need to be a source of shame if your partner is getting older.”
-Instead, they can be an opportunity to relearn and rediscover new approaches to sexual pleasure.
-Here’s what you should know about sex in your 40s.
+Instead, they can be an opportunity to relearn and rediscover new approaches to sexual pleasure, like these things you should know about sex in your 40s.

 Sexual pain often prevents a spouse, especially a woman, from wanting to engage in sex, according to Dumbroff.
 There are several reasons why this very real pain strikes during intercourse, which is why she recommends both women and men to seek medical treatment if they’re experiencing discomfort.
 “Some are definitely physical in their origin—an example is postmenopausal women suffering from dryness or women who have undergone chemotherapy, which can also create dryness and changes in the vaginal mucosa,” she says.
 “Lubricants and certain medical treatments can help with dryness as well as pelvic floor exercises.”

 Past sexual abuse